 Denver’s Mountain Park system is unique.
 With legendary parks like Red Rocks Park and the Buffalo Bill Museum and Grave, this 14,000 acre park system covers four counties and ranges in elevation from 6,000 to 13,000 feet.
 It is one of Denver’s most cherished tourism icons.
 From grasslands to glaciers, bison to Buffalo Bill, Denver’s 46 Mountain Parks are unique not only for their incredible range of scenery and activity, but because all of them are located outside of the city’s borders, most less than an hour’s drive away.
 The Mountain Parks preserve examples of every life zone found in Colorado, from windswept prairie to alpine tundra high above timberline, they have been bringing tourists to the Mile High City for 100 years.

 Jennifer Jasinski had an incredible year in 2013, helping to gain national publicity for Denver’s culinary scene by both winning the James Beard Foundation’s 2013 “Best Chef Southwest” and by competing well on Bravo Channel’s nationally televised “Top Chef Masters.”
 Jasinski opened her first restaurant, Rioja, in Denver’s Historic Larimer Square to critical acclaim in 2004, featuring a menu inspired by Mediterranean ingredients and influenced by local and seasonal products.
-She and business partner Beth Gruitch acquired Bistro Vendôme, a French bistro across the street from Rioja in 2006 and opened Euclid Hall Bar & Kitchen just around the corner in 2010.
+She and business partner Beth Gruitch acquired Bistro Vendôme, a French bistro across the street from Rioja in 2006.
 The pair will open Stoic & Genuine at Denver’s Historic Union Station later this year.
 Chef Jen was named 2004 Colorado Chef of the Year and 2005 Western Regional Chef of the Year by the American Culinary Federation.
 Rioja is consistently listed among Denver’s top restaurants by The Denver Post, 5280 Magazine, and the Gabby Gourmet Restaurant Guide.
 Jasinski has been named Best New Chef, Rising Star, Best Chef and more in Denver Magazine, Restaurant Hospitality, Nation’s Restaurant News, The Denver Post, and 5280 Magazine.

 The 2013 Solheim Cup held at the Colorado Golf Club in Parker, Colorado, the week of August 13th – 18th is a biennial team competition that showcases the world’s best female professional golfers in a match between the United States and Europe.
 Similar to the PGA’s Ryder Cup, it is a three-day match play event between teams of twelve players.
 Although the European Team was victorious with a recording-setting score of 18-10, the real “winner” was Colorado.
 The state was promoted across several media platforms and received the most television coverage in the event’s history, reaching 77 countries and over 190 million households particularly in our top tourism markets in Europe.
 The event generated millions of dollars of publicity, and millions of direct spending by players, sponsors, fans, and media.